SebastianDall/Scientific_Computing_Mandelbrot/README.md

 This repository contains the code and documentation for calculating the Mandelbrot set as part of the course Scientific Computing using Python – High Performance Computing in Python at Aalborg University.
 The code is implemented in Python 3.11.3 using anaconda 1.11.2.
 All code considerations and results can be found at the [assignment](#assignment-the-mandelbrot-set).

+The best way to read this repo is at github.
+Follow the [link](https://github.com/SebastianDall/Scientific_Computing_Mandelbrot.git) to the repo.

 ## Installation

 All code was developed in a docker container and vscode.
 To create all the figures and files for running the code, simply run the following command: